 Student Loans are indeed student-friendly.
 You as a student are given priority and your education matters the most to all federals and lenders.
 This is why you have a ‘waiting period’ before you are asked to repay the principal you borrowed along with the interest.
 This sweet period that gives you freedom from debt is called the Grace Period.
 It is like a breathing room that enables you to set up your finances by finding employment or other ways after you have graduated.
-In this article, we will understand: what is the student loan grace period, and how you should make the most of it.
+In this article, we will understand 3 core aspects: What is the student loan grace period, How long is the grace period for student loans, and What you can do to make the most out of it!

 The student loan grace period is a stretch of time after you’ve graduated or left school when you’re not required to make payments.
 Once this grace period ends, you’ll have to start making monthly loan payments until you clear the entire loan amount.

 Do note that this grace period isn’t a time to live in blissful ignorance but rather an opportunity to get your personal finances in order before those recurring monthly payments start carving out a chunk of your monthly budget.

 How Long Is The Grace Period For Student Loans?

 The duration of a student loan’s grace period varies depending on the loan type.
 Here’s how long you’ll have before repayment starts for different types of loans:

 - Federal Direct Subsidized and Unsubsidized Loans: Six months.